kobitate/mygs-schedule-builder/README.md

 ## :information_source: About

 **Through the power of Ajax**, I present to you the MyGeorgiaSouthern Schedule Builder.
-Create your next semester's schedule on the fly using this website.
+Create your next semester's schedule **on the fly** using this website.
-Fully integrated with the Banner backend database, Schedule Builder lets you see a visual representation of your courses, so that you can decide the best sections to take.
+Fully integrated with the _Banner_ backend database, Schedule Builder lets you see a **visual representation of your courses**, so that you can decide the best sections to take.

-I built MyGS Schedule Builder as a side project in the Enterprise Application Development department at Georgia Southern University.
-As a student, I understood how myself and my peers registered for courses, and used that knowledge to create a solution tailored to how we think and work on the next semester's schedule.
+I built MyGS Schedule Builder as a side project in the _Enterprise Application Development_ department at Georgia Southern University.
+As a student, I understood how myself and my peers registered for courses, and used that knowledge to **create a solution tailored** to how we think and work on the next semester's schedule.

 ## :books: Dependencies